xarkenz/iNaturalistCSVSpreadsheetCreator/README.md

 For Key Type, make sure JSON is selected.
 Hit "Continue"
-It should then prompt you to download a json file, download it, and change the file name to "client_secret.json" Put that json file in the same folder with the rest of the code.
+It should then prompt you to download a json file, download it, and change the file name to "client_secret.json" Put that json file in the same folder with the rest of the code (or keep it in your download folder if you are using repl).
 Next, open up the json file with Notepad and look for the line, "client_email".
 Make sure to share the Google Sheets that you will be using to store your data with that email.
 Now, navigate to spreadsheetUpdate.py and change SPREADSHEET NAME to what ever your spreadsheet is called in Google Drive.
 If your spreadsheet is named "Plearth Data" the line should look like this: sh = gc.open("Plearth Data")